apple/foundationdb/design/idempotency_ids.md

 - Additional storage space on the cluster.
 This can be controlled directly via an idempotency id target bytes knob/config.
 - Potential write hot spot.
-- Cleaner is a potential bottleneck, since all committed transactions need to send an rpc to it.

 # Multi-version client